 The other challenge is to achieve a quality publication, without formatting errors that detract from the reading of the comic.
 To build a structure that allows a satisfactory reading experience.

 If we want the reader to have a similar reading experience from a mobile or from a monitor, we must achieve similar visual impacts in both formats.
 A vignette that fills the entire mobile screen should also be able to fill the entire screen of a computer or tablet, so that the impact on the reader is the same.

 Is it possible?

 To the question of whether it is possible, my answer is yes.
 Yes, but with limitations.
 We will not have everything.
-We will lose along the way some of the freedoms that a blank page of paper gives.
-That is the first thing we have to accept and accept in order to continue.
+We will lose along the way some of the freedoms that a blank page of paper gives us.
+That's the first thing we have to accept and accept in order to continue.

-First of all, we have to choose one of the two options as the dominant one, here comes the famous phrase Mobile first!
+First of all, we have to choose one of the two options as dominant, here comes the famous phrase Mobile first!
 Why?
 Because it is a format with more limitations.
 Everything looks smaller.

 The first step is to decompose the weights of the vignettes on the mobile.
 That is, find the different types of vignettes that can be read well from a mobile and rank them according to the screen space they occupy.
 From a full screen to a vignette with a minimum height and divided in two vertically.